Stockport RUFC: Stadium

-The club plays their home matches at the Memorial Ground, Headlands Road in Bramhall, Stockport.
+The club play their home matches at the Memorial Ground, Headlands Road in Bramhall, Stockport.

 Since 1998 a marquee has been erected every summer on the 1st team pitch hosting classic pop acts like; Elkie Brooks, Procol Harum, Paul Jones, The Animals, Ruby Turner and Fairport Convention.
 In 2006 the main attraction were the Troggs who appeared with Marmalade and the Tremeloes.
 In 2009 The Bootleg Beatles made their second visit to the Marquee two years after their first visit.